kossnocorp/role/README.md

 Some reasons:

-* Markup-guys always change classes and class names (and this is normally)
+* Markup-guys always change classes and class names (and this is ok)
 * It's hard to know this class is used for JavaScript or not?
 * And finally: semantic

-But what wrong with id's?
-Isn't usage of id's is more faster than class or attributes?

-Id is ok, but it uses for styles to.
-So why not use prefix?
-For example `role-id_name`.

 ## Usage